 According to official projections, immigration at current levels will add about 7 million to the population of England by 2027 - equivalent to 7 cities the size of Birmingham.
 Just over two thirds of this increase will be due to immigration.

 According to the government's household projections, a new home for immigrants will need to be built every seven minutes for the next 20 years or so.

-Since 2000 only 20% of net migration has come from the European Union - the rest has originated from countries outside the EU.
+In the last decade only around one third of net migration came from the European Union - the rest originated from countries outside the EU.